-The Council Tax we collect goes towards paying for the services we provide and also the services provided by parish and town councils, Cheshire Police, and Cheshire Fire Authority.
+The Council Tax we collect goes towards paying for the services we provide and also the services provided by parish and town councils, Cheshire Constabulary, and Cheshire Fire Authority.
 Each of these other organisations sets their own budget, and we collect the money on their behalf.
 Bills also include the Environment Agency flood protection levy - a charge set by central government to contribute to flood protection work.

 The Council Tax year runs from 1 April to 31 March.
 We send out bills in March for the year ahead.
 You can pay in instalments over the year.
 See paying your Council Tax.

 Council Tax charges 2023-24

-The table below shows the Council Tax charges for Cheshire East Council, Cheshire Police, and Cheshire Fire Authority.
+The table below shows the Council Tax charges for Cheshire East Council, Cheshire Constabulary, and Cheshire Fire Authority.
 The total on your bill will be higher than these amounts, because it also includes the Council Tax charge from your town or parish council.
 The rate of Council Tax you pay for town or parish council services depends on where you live, so we show this charge separately on the bill.